 Something you’d like investors to know?

-Taxes are something that affect everyone in the world.
+Taxes affects everyone in the world.
 Not only that, but pain points are more or less the same.
-A smarter approach to tax preparation, and accounting in general, has so much potential for international adoption.
+A smarter approach to tax preparation and accounting in general has so much potential for international adoption.